AnnaRyb/markdownrepo/README.md

 Have you ever wondered if it is possible to detect 	[application](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/applications) flaws in a split second?
->It is now possible with the [Session Replay](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/session-replay) feature that retrieves entire [user session](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/user-session) or, in other words, all related [user actions](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/user-actions).
+>It is now possible with the [Session Replay](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/session-replay) feature that retrieves entire [user session](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/user-session) consisting of related [user actions](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/user-actions), in the form of video recording.
->This is how it works.
+>>This is how it works.

   **Example scenario**
   >Imagine an online shop, www.performancewear.com that sells clothing and accessories through a single-page application running on Amazon AWS.

   **Problem**
   >Ashley is a client who was trying to place her order via website form but was unable to complete her transaction.
-After filling in a few fields, she found out that the system  froze and remained unresponsible despite several trials.
+After filling in a few fields, she found out that the system  froze and remained unresponsible despite corrections and webpage reloads.

   **Approach**
   >The Dynatrace platform's user-friendly, AI-powered dashboard replays all steps taken by Ashley and detects suspicious behavior.